jackohughes/synthesis_artefact/INSTALL.md

 [Z3](https://github.com/Z3Prover/z3).

 Then run
-    git clone -b synthesis-artefact https://github.com/granule-project/granule \
+    git clone -b v0.9.4.1-ESOP2024-artefact https://github.com/granule-project/granule \
     && cd granule \
     && stack setup \
     && stack install

-to clone and install the branch of granule that contains the code used to build the image for this artefact.
+to clone and install the tag of granule that contains the code used to build the image for this artefact.
 Ensure `.local/bin` is in your path and then you can run the benchmarking tool `grenchmark` from the top level of the `granule` repository. `grenchmark` can be used with any of the options detailed in the